2M (TV channel)

 2M is a Moroccan free-to-air television network.
 It was established by the royal-owned conglomerate, ONA, before being sold to, in part, the Moroccan government.
-Of 2M, 45.3% is owned by Bank of Africa, while approximately 32.5% by the Moroccan government, Al Mada (12%), with the remaining shares being owned by Atlas Capital (10.2%).
+As of 2025, it is a wholly-owned subsidiary of the state broadcaster SNRT.

 The channel is available free-to-air locally on digital signal with national coverage, and on satellite television via Globecast, Nilesat, Arabsat and Hotbird.

 2M offers services in Arabic, French, and Berber.
 It is the most-viewed television channel in Morocco, registering an overall share of 35.4% against Al Aoula's 9.2% in January 2018.

+History

+On March 4, 1989, 2M was created by the Société d'études et de réalisations audiovisuelles (SOREAD) as the first private and commercial pay television channel in Morocco., It broadcasts encrypted programs. with two clear bands.

+Upon its launch, the channel generated considerable excitement within the Moroccan broadcasting landscape, yet it operated in a complex cultural environment.
+It suffered from unfair competition due to piracy.

+on 1994, it was no longer the internationally oriented thematic channel originally conceived, but rather a general-interest, local channel, in order to express its distinctiveness compared to other sources of images.

+On June 19, 1996, the North African Omnium (ONA) SOREAD's principal shareholder is withdrawing from the management of the channel, which is facing financial difficulties.
+As a signatory to the public service concession agreement, the State becomes the majority shareholder. à hauteur de 70 %, the channel no longer being encrypted.

+On January 10, 1997, 2M began broadcasting unencrypted., shaking up the Moroccan audiovisual landscape.
+The financial turnaround of the company managing the channel is achieved through the support of the Fund for the Promotion of National Audiovisual Media and the revitalization of the advertising market.

+On March 26, 2026, the ransomware group APT73/Bashe launched a cyberattack against Morocco's national television channel, 2M TV, successfully exfiltrating approximately 30 GB of internal company data.

 Background

 2M was set up as a second national television channel with the aim of promoting competition and diversity in Moroccan audio-visual broadcasting.

 2M started its programmes officially on 4 March 1989.
-It used to be a cable channel broadcasting unscrambled twice a day.
+It used to be a subscription television channel broadcasting unscrambled twice a day.
 After 7 years of activity, SOREAD (ONA group), the major shareholder, withdrew from the management of this TV channel due to financial reasons.
 The Moroccan state took over the control of 2M with a participation of 68% in its capital.
 This takeover was supported by a major effort to develop the audio-visual sector.

 In early October 2000, 2M started 24-hour broadcasts, changed its schedule and later started broadcasting on Intelsat on January 15, 2001.

 Radio 2M is the companion radio channel to 2M, presenting music, news, and information directly from Morocco in Arabic and French.